medikoo/domjs/README.md

 	$ npm install domjs

-_Instructions for browser side installation coming soon._
+_Instructions for browser side installation on the way._

 ## Usage

-What would be the easiest, most intuitive way to build html5 DOM tree with
-plain JavaScript ?
+What would be the easiest, most intuitive way to build html5 DOM tree with plain JavaScript ?

 	var mytemplate = function () {
 		header(